Hackbridge

 Hackbridge is a suburb in the London Borough of Sutton, south-west London, just over two miles north-east of the town of Sutton itself.
 It is 8.8 miles (15 km) south-west of Charing Cross.

+Hackbridge is part of the Hackbridge ward for elections to Sutton London Borough Council.

 Toponymy

-The district takes its name from Hack Bridge, a bridge over the River Wandle, which serves the area.
-The origin of the name is obscure; it may mean "Haka's bridge", or "bridge of the hogs".
+The district takes its name from Hack Bridge, a bridge over the River bridge", or "bridge of the hogs".
 Early versions include Hakebridge, Hagbridge and Hogbridge.

 Hackbridge Masterplan and New Mill Quarter

 The London Borough of Sutton is working to make Hackbridge the "UK's first truly sustainable suburb".
 There has been a regeneration scheme in Hackbridge which has a number of developments on many sites.
 These are mentioned as part of the Hackbridge Regeneration.
 Detailed plans include proposals for new eco-friendly homes, more shops, leisure and community facilities, jobs, sustainable transport and pedestrian/cycle initiatives, improved networks and open spaces.

 A key part of this is a £150m plan to redevelop the one million square foot former Felnex industrial estate, which in 2016 gained redevelopment approval from the Greater London Authority.
 The development, described as "one of the greenest places to live in the UK", is to be centred on a public square and will see 725 homes built, as well as a new supermarket, doctor's surgery, care home, offices and workshops, additional shops and a bus interchange.
 Work was expected to begin as soon as detailed consent was obtained for the first phase, which was expected to be in early 2013.